rpy2/rpy2/doc/source/graphics.rst

 An alternative to color-coding is to have points is different *panels*.
-In lattice, this done by specify it in the formula.
+In lattice, this done by specifying it in the formula.

 .. literalinclude:: _static/demos/graphics.py
    :start-after: #-- xyplot3-begin